RaulMerelli/PortableWinForms/README.md

 Basically the plan is to use *WebView2* as a rendering sandbox to draw the forms and the relative controls.
 In the backend remains plain WinForms C#, using the same `System.Windows.Forms` namespace, the `form.designer.cs` file, the `form.cs` file and its relatives events.

-At the current state "something" works, only with *EnabledVisualStyles* disabled (not yet implemented) and other manual touches:
+At the current state "something" works, by importing a form designed with the only supported elements, an adjusted entrypoint and minimal manual touches.

 ### Partially drawn controls
 - Form